70th Annual Bluegill Festival – June 13 – 15, 2019

-Unlike previous years of following Independence Day weekend, this year the festival takes place on the last weekend of July.
-It begins with an opening ceremony on and kid’s parade on Thursday evening as vendors set-up for the action packed weekend.
+The festival takes place each year in June.
+It begins with an opening ceremony and kid’s parade on Thursday as vendors open for the action packed weekend.
 The beverage pavilion also opens up for business and the carnival rides are up and running.

 Friday and Saturday is full of excitement.
 The St. Helen Bluegill Festival has been a family tradition for nearly 70 years.

 St. Helen is the place to be in June.
 There is something for everyone and tons of fun for you at Exit 222.

 - 1. What once began with 55 at 212 has now been dubbed the 222 and so begins our journey.
 Welcome home and head along as there is much to learn and even more to remember.